High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experimental Setup

 \textbf{Robotics:} Modern robot systems are equipped with multiple sensors in order to capture complementary signals useful for holistic decision-making.
 We test on the large-scale MujoCo \textsc{Push}~\citep{lee2020multimodal} and \textsc{V\&T} (Vision\&Touch)~\citep{lee2019making_tro} datasets which record the manipulation of simulated and real robotic arms equipped with \textit{visual} (RGB and depth), \textit{force}, and \textit{proprioception} sensors.
-In \textsc{Push}, the goal is to predict the pose of the object being pushed by the robot end-effector.
-In \textsc{V\&T}, the goal is to predict action-conditional learning objectives that capture forward dynamics (contact prediction and robot end-effector pose).
+In MuJoCo Push, the goal is to predict the pose of the object being pushed by the robot end-effector.
+In Vision \& Touch, the goal is to predict action-conditional learning objectives that capture forward dynamics of the different modalities (contact prediction and robot end-effector pose).
+Both of these datasets include visual, sensor, and contact data collected from real robotics and published at top robotics conferences.
+Multisensor fusion in robotics is especially important due to the large number of sensors, requirements for robust learning from noisy sensors, and limited data as compared to tasks involving images, text, and audio.
+From our experiments, our multimodal multitask approach does indeed perform well on these initial robotics tasks, and we do hope to deploy some of these models on real-world robotics as future work.

 \textbf{Human Computer Interaction (HCI)} studies the design of computer technology and interactive interfaces between humans and computers~\citep{dix2000human}.
-We use the \textsc{Enrico} dataset~\cite{deka2017rico,leiva2020enrico} of Android app screens (consisting of an \textit{image} as well as a \textit{set} of apps and their locations) categorized by their design motifs and collected for data-driven design applications such as design search, user interface (UI) layout generation, UI code generation, and user interaction modeling.
+We use the \textsc{Enrico} dataset~\citep{deka2017rico,leiva2020enrico} of Android app screens (consisting of an \textit{image} as well as a \textit{set} of apps and their locations) categorized by their design motifs and collected for data-driven design applications such as design search, user interface (UI) layout generation, UI code generation, and user interaction modeling.